 Inductive vs Deductive Reasoning

 Inductive reasoning is often taught side by side with deductive reasoning.
-We actually learn inductive reasoning much earlier than we learn deductive reasoning.
-Jean Piaget, famed psychologist in the world of child development, theorized that children developed inductive reasoning around the age of 7.
+We learn inductive reasoning much earlier than we learn deductive reasoning.
+Jean Piaget, the famed psychologist in child development, theorized that children develop inductive reasoning around 7.

 Deductive reasoning comes to children at ages 11 or 12.
 It’s a form of “top-down” logic to inductive’s “bottom-up” logic.

-You need to understand basic, broad facts about the world in order to draw conclusions from them.
+You need to understand basic, broad facts about the world to conclude them.
 With deductive reasoning, you don’t have memories of experiences to guide your reasoning.
 You have to know things like “all dogs are mammals” or “all humans are mortal” to narrow your reasoning down to conclusions that you might not be able to grasp.

-Another big difference between induction and deduction is that deductive reasoning comes with much stricter rules.
+Another big difference between induction and deduction is that deductive reasoning has stricter rules.
 Every premise has to be true.
-If there are exceptions to the premise, then you can’t come to a true conclusion.
+If there are exceptions to the premise, you can’t come to a true conclusion.
 Your conclusion may be valid, but it won’t be true.
-(And yes, there is a difference in the world of philosophy.)
+(And yes, there is a difference in philosophy.)

 Alright, it’s test time!
-I’m going to give you three questions to test your knowledge on induction.
+I will give you three questions to test your knowledge of induction.
 No cheating!

 Can you get the truth from induction?

 Answer: Not in the philosophical sense.
-Since each premise does not have to be true, induction will only tell you what is likely to be true.
+Since each premise does not have to be true, induction will only tell you what is likely true.